SitiHajarJayady/single-page-website/README.md

 # single-page-website

-A responsive single-page website developed to present key information about an organization and its past event, including itinerary details, seating layout, and venue information.
+A responsive single-page website developed to present key information about an organization and its upcoming event, including itinerary details, seating layout, and venue information.

 ## Overview